 Institutionalizing bottom-up approaches requires technical understanding as well as knowledge on how to implement the techniques discussed.
 Putting these approaches into practice will require training and dialogue with experienced practitioners.

-This page will offer up materials that can be used in training workshops and seminars, as well as forums and avenues for engaging with practitioners knowledgeable on the subject matter.
-It will also highlight upcoming and recent training events.
+This page will highlight training, education, and professional developmentopportunities as well as materials that can be used in workshops and seminars.
+Plus, you'll find forums and avenues for engaging with practitioners knowledgeable on the subject matter.

 Forums provide a platform where a community of water professionals can come together to discuss bottom-up approaches to climate adaptation and easily share resources, success stories, and strategies to overcome challenges.

 Below are a number of active forums where water professionals engage and ask questions.
 These external forums are widely used and feature a large number of members with diverse backgrounds and expertise in the fields of water management.

 ResearchGate is a social networking site for scientists and researchers to share papers, ask and answer questions, and find collaborators.
 We've started a line of conversation about the latest trends in resilient water management and bottom-up approaches.
 Join in the discussion on the largest academic social network in terms of active users

 Mendeley is an academic social network for sharing and discovering research and online collaboration.
 We have created a discussion group to help institutions and individuals ask questions, brainstorm, share insights, and support experimentation and adoptions when it comes to bottom-up approaches towards resilient water management.

 SuSanA is an informal network of partner organisations who share a common vision on sustainable sanitation, including broader water management issues.
 It is home to thematic working groups; WG1 (Capacity Development) is of particular interest.
 We are working to increase capacity by enhancing our case study collection of bottom-up approaches being implemented globally.